 Incident Command Station (ICS): Establish and maintain an ICS in accordance with OAR 437-002-0182(8).
-Establish and maintain accountability in accordance with OAR 437-002-0182(9).
+Establish and maintain accountability [in-]accord[ance with]ing to OAR 437-002- 0182(9).
 Establish and maintain a safety officer, independent from the IC (and not given other assignments) until the training is concluded.
-Authorize the safety officer to halt the exercise at any time and for any reason.
-Investigate all injuries by the Chief or their designee.
+Authorize the safety officer to halt the exercise at any time and for any reason.Investigate all injuries by the Chief or their designee.
 Halt training in cases of extreme weather.
-Adequately train the safety officer for the position.
+Halt training in cases of extreme weather.Adequately train the safety officer for the position.
 The safety officer may assign additional personnel in and around the structure to ensure the safety of personnel.
 Only one ignition officer is designated who reports directly to the safety officer.
 The ignition officer has a charged hose line when igniting the structure.
 Ignition takes place under the direct supervision of the safety officer.
-Personal Protective Equipment: Appropriate PPE, in accordance with OAR 437-002-0182, is worn by all participants, including instructors.
+Personal Protective Equipment: Appropriate PPE, [in-]accord[ance with]ing to OAR 437-002-0182, is worn by all participants, including instructors.
 Inspect all PPE for proper fit and maintenance prior to entering the structure.
-Wear SCBA in accordance to OAR Division 2, Subdivision I, 1910.134.
-Use hearing protection in accordance with OAR Division 2, Subdivision G. 1910.95.
+Wear SCBA [in-]accord[ance]ing to OAR Division 2, Subdivision I, 1910.134.
+Use hearing protection [in-]accord[ance with]ing to OAR Division 2, Subdivision G, 1910.95.